What is Interview Bias and How to Avoid It | Thomas.co

 What is interview bias?

-For example, an interviewer may decide that the candidate wasn’t a good fit for the organisation because their handshake wasn’t strong enough at the start of the interview or that not enough eye contact was made when answering questions.
+For example, an interviewer may decide that the candidate wasn’t a good fit for the organization because their handshake wasn’t strong enough at the start of the interview or that not enough eye contact was made when answering questions.
 These are extreme but very common types of negative outcomes in interview bias.

 Another form of bias may be that the interviewer feels some sort of affinity towards the interviewee because they like the same football team or share a similar point of view.
 It’s important to note that some interviewees will answer questions in a manner that is to please the interviewer, clouding that bias further.